ncalligaro/GardenCity/README.md

 There is also a DB Replicator script that allows you to run it on a very low storage system, and then sync daily data to another storage database for history purposes.
 If you don't need this then don't deploy the #Temporary Satellite database

+in otherConfigs you'll also find a Grafana dashboard to connect and be able to see historic data

 Settings:
 runtimeSettings.json: Defines runtime variables, like default temperatures and currently selected mode (to restore from in case of power failure)
 * is_system_on: whether the system is on or off ("System is" value)